 Is it strange to say that I cannot remember anything else about that day in February?
 I have no idea what I ate for breakfast or how cold it was or whether that afternoon was one of those rare occasions on which I did anything at my Gogolian make-work job in the Office of Financial Aid.
 All I know is that at some point in the course of working on a literary essay I consulted Eliot’s Collected Poems and happened upon “Ash Wednesday”, which I had never much cared for.

 But that day in the library I found myself utterly transfixed by this desperate plea for the intercession of our Mother written by an agnostic.
 (One of my fondest discoveries of recent years has been to learn how much of the poem is a pastiche of the Little Office of the Blessed Virgin.)
-I was especially by these lines from the third stanza:
+Especially by these lines from the third stanza:

 And pray to God to have mercy upon us